tragisch/PlotGraphviz.jl/README.md

 ## Importing and modifying graphs

-First, let us import a standard example, and use the function `read_dot_file` (more with `?` function) to import the graph from a dot-file.
+First, let us take a standard example, and use the function `read_dot_file` (more with `?` function) to import the graph from a dot-file.

 ```julia